St Mary's College, Melbourne (school): Campuses

 St Mary's College has one campus, the Edmund Rice Campus.
-Formerly, it used also the old site of Presentation College Windsor as a campus for students in years 9, 11, and 12.
+Formerly, the college also utilised the old site of Presentation College Windsor as a campus for students in years 9, 11, and 12.

 Edmund Rice Campus

 Located on 11 Westbury Street, St Kilda East as the original site of CBC St Kilda, the Edmund Rice Campus is the home-campus for all year levels.

 The site was originally established by the Christian Brothers in 1878.

 Presentation Campus

 Located on 187 Dandenong Road, Windsor as the original site of Presentation College Windsor, the Presentation Campus was the home-campus for Years 9, 11 and 12.

 The Year 9 Nobilitas Program was operated on this campus in the Rahilly Centre.

 The site was originally founded by the Presentation Sisters in 1873.

 Presentation Campus closed on September 20, 2024.

 Houses

 The St Mary's College houses were established in 1955 in honour of previous principals of CBC St Kilda.